 Navigant also calculated “one-time baseline adjustments” for each product to account for the difference between the Sixth Power Plan baseline and that of the model, which had the benefit of retrospectively using data unavailable to the developers of the Sixth Power Plan forecast.
 The “one-time baseline adjustments” reconciled the available potential in the forecast to what was determined in hindsight to be actually available, leading to adjustments that were either positive (when the actual potential was less than forecasted) or negative (when the actual potential was greater than forecasted) adjustments.
 These baseline adjustments total 17.4 aMW and 1.2 aMW in the residential and commercial sectors, respectively.
 All reported savings have been adjusted for line losses.

 Table ES-1.
-Summary of Residential and Commercial Standards Savings for 2010-2015
+Summary of BPA Residential and Commercial Standards Savings for 2010-2015